djcode81/Unsupervised-Clustering-and-Supervised-Labeling-of-Single-Cell-Data/README.md

 ```

-The pipeline was evaluated using Adjusted Mutual Information (AMI) scores and ended up scoring the highest in class 🙂
+The pipeline was evaluated using Adjusted Mutual Information (AMI) scores and ended up scoring the highest in [class](https://bits.csb.pitt.edu/cobb2060/assign3/) (oceanman🙂)

 Acknowledgments :